Op-ed length essays on a fairer globalization. We welcome submissions.

 Anthony F. Lang, Jr. 07/16/07

 Globalization provides a unique opportunity to rethink the rules of the international system.
 One way to combine the need for rules with the need for flexibility is the idea of constitutionalism.
-A constitution creates a rule-bound system, one that can be written as in the United States or unwritten as in Britain.
+A constitution creates a rule-bound system, one that can be written as in the U.S. or unwritten as in the UK.

 Project Syndicate 07/10/07